Nuelsian/AQ-Drone-Automated-Waypoint-Navigation/README.md

 0. Raise to desired altitude and turn on alt. hold
 1. Hit the AutoNav Switch (see the main function)
   a.
-It will use magnetometer to change yaw to face first wavepoint
+It will use magnetometer to change yaw to face first GPS waypoint
   b.
-Then will change pitch and move forward to desired wavepoint
+Then will change pitch and move forward to desired waypoint
   c.
-Upon calculating that it reached the wavepoint, will stop pitching and resume altitude hold
+Upon calculating that it reached the waypoint, will stop pitching and resume altitude hold